y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 First, confirm your AWS credentials are properly setup, see [AWS credentials](#AWS-credentials) for information.

-Next, change the output section [fluent-bit.conf](fluent-bit.conf) to suit your needs.
-If your logs are JSON, you should use a JSON parser on your input.
+Next, change [fluent-bit.conf](fluent-bit.conf) to suit your needs.
+Note, if your logs are JSON, you should use a JSON parser on your input.
 See [Plugin configuration](#plugin-configuration) for description of output options.

 See below for input and output examples: